What is Irony? Four Types of Irony + Examples

 Example: In the modern-day Shakespeare adaptation Ten Things I Hate About You, bad-boy transfer student Patrick is paid by his classmate to woo the cold and aloof Kat.
 The audience knows that Kat will eventually discover the truth.
 The deception will wound her, and Patrick will (justifiably) lose her trust.
 This dramatic irony gives the scenes where they fall in love a bittersweet edge, making us sympathize with both characters.

 To create comical situations

-It’s easy to confuse situational irony with "coincidence" and "bad luck."
-To differentiate, consider this: If you buy a new car and then accidentally drive it into a tree, that is both coincidence and bad luck.
-If a professional stunt driver crashes into a tree on their way home from receiving a "best driver" award, that is situationally ironic.
+To clarify: “the irony of events” is not the same as "coincidence" and "bad luck" (apologies to Alanis Morrisette).
+If you buy a new car and then accidentally drive it into a tree, that is coincidental and unlucky, but not ironic.
+However, if a professional stunt driver crashes into a tree on their way home from receiving a "best driver" award, that is situationally ironic.

 To create a good ol’ fashioned twist

 You can draw strong reactions from readers by presenting them with carefully executed twists and turns.
 A plot twist is all the more delicious when it's the polar opposite of what you'd typically expect.
 Situationally ironic storylines inherently possess an element of surprise, so they're common in the thriller, crime, and mystery genres.

 Example: In Roald Dahl's short story "A Lamb to the Slaughter," a betrayed housewife kills her husband with a frozen leg of lamb.
 When the cops arrive, she cooks the lamb and feeds it to them, effectively making the police dispose of the evidence.
 Ironic, wouldn't you say?

 To emphasize the theme or moral of a story

 Steering readers to an unexpected destination in a story can emphasize a moral lesson — often reminding readers that an expected outcome is not always guaranteed.
 For this reason, authors often deploy situational irony in fables or morality tales.